 In terms of the sightseeing tours, we already pointed out what are the main things to see in Sibiu.

 If you prefer hiking, the options are numerous: you can discover the countryside, by walking around the villages in Marginimea Sibiului or Hartibaci river valley or venture higher up in Cindrel or Fagaras mountains.
+An easy hike can be done around Paltinis, the city’s ski resort.
+Find and follow the trail marked with a red cross on a white rectangle as far as Batrana saddle, passing through fir tree forests and alpine meadows.
+At Batrana saddle, after admiring the magnificent views of the surrounding mountains, you can return to Paltins on the same way, or following the foresty road going east.

 If you are interested in cultural events, you’re lucky: Sibiu, a former Europan Capital of Culture has a generous cultural agenda.
 The Radu Stanca theatre is one of the best in Romania, but Sibiu has also a Philharmonic, a Ballet Theatre, and even specialised theatre for kids.